Finding Your Own Definition of Done for Software Internationalization

 Once you’ve ensured this, you might want to check how you’re storing your strings.
 If your translatable strings are somewhat intertwined with your code, you may want to consider extracting them and putting them in a separate file.

 Another challenge is to remove or rework concatenated strings.
 This is something that takes a little more effort than you may think.
 You would need your developer team to work closely with your i18n experts to make sure your software can adapt to a different language and no bugs are introduced through this process.

-It is important that you realize code restructuring for i18n is far beyond simply separating translatable strings.
+It’s important to know that code restructuring for i18n goes far beyond simply separating translatable strings.
 Depending on which languages you seek to localize into, you may need to set up a whole lot of infrastructure, like changes in the user interface, and you will need to adapt your code accordingly.